Mark-RSK/Regexator/README.md

 * LINQ to Regex library provides language integrated access to the .NET regular expressions.
 * It allows you to create and use regular expressions directly in your code and develop complex expressions while keeping its readability and maintainability.
 * Knowledge of the regular expression syntax is not required (but you should be familiar with basics).
-* Escaping of metacharacters that should be interpreted as literals is entirely handled by the library.

 The library contains two namespaces:
 ```c#